mholson/sthlmNordBeamerTheme/README.md

 # Release Notes

+## Version round(pi,4)
+- **breaking change!** The _codehl_ option has been renamed to _codeminted_.
+The Listings pkg will now be the default code printer; however, if you would like to use the minted pkg, then you can provide the _codeminted_ option to the documentclass options.
+- moving towards support for use with overleaf.com

 ## Version round(pi,3)
 - removed document class boolean option `enumarabic` to toggle between enumerated lists using (arabic, arabic) and (alpha, roman), (default: alpha, roman)
 - removed enumitem pgk as it does not play nicely with Beamer